acebuddyteam/gargula/README.md

 # Gargula

-Gargula is a clean user interface for the Terminal with useful info <br>
-No date or time that you can check with your watch and so on...
+Gargula provides you information for the Git status, Git branch and more

-<h2>Gargula includes only the important data, to keep it simple and clean:</h2>
+<h2>Gargula includes only the important data, simple and clean:</h2>

 - Current directory